- Focused Hubs

 For one thing, “measuring B2B PR success helps you gauge where you are with respect to your competitors,” explains Ruben Gamez, Founder and CEO of Signwell.
 No business sells in a vacuum—your customers will be measuring you against your competitors.
 PR measurement can help you see the bigger picture in your marketing.

-Tracking metrics is also important because, quite simply, “if you aren't collecting data, you'll never know if your strategies are working,” according to Daivat Dholakia, Director of Operations at Force by Mojio.
+Tracking social media metrics is also important because, quite simply, “if you aren't collecting data, you'll never know if your strategies are working,” according to Daivat Dholakia, Director of Operations at Force by Mojio.

 “PR analysis will help you strategize for your plans and campaigns in a more quantitative and data-driven way, and you can emphasize publications where your news matters the most,” adds Hena Kausar, Lead PR & Corporate Communications at Mercer Mettl.